wolearyc/ramannoodle/docs/source/introduction.rst

 To answer question (1), we often simply consider the system's vibrational normal modes, i.e., phonons in the case of periodic systems.
 However, in cases where atomic motions are strongly anharmonic, the phonon picture misses important features; in these cases, we use molecular dynamics to understand, at least in a statistical sense, exactly how the atoms move as a function of time.

 With the atomic dynamics in hand, answering question (2), is, at least conceptually, quite straightforward.
 When considering phonons, we  calculate a **Raman tensor** for each phonon; mathematically speaking, this is a directional derivative of polarizability in the direction of that a phonon displacement.
-We evaluate this derivative using central differences, which requires ~2 polarizability calculations per phonon.
+We evaluate this derivative using central differences, which conventionally requires ~2 polarizability calculations per phonon.
 When using molecular dynamics, our task is even simpler; we calculate the polarizability at every timestep and assemble a **polarizability time series.**

 Unfortunately, the need to calculate so many polarizabilities can make Raman spectrum calculations rather computationally costly.
 These costs can quickly balloon, especially when treating large and/or complex systems.
 These costs ultimately make Raman spectra calculations impractical for many of the most interesting and technologically relevant materials.

-**ramannoodle** was designed to reduce the cost to calculate Raman spectra from first principles.
-It does this by providing an efficient :class:`~ramannoodle.polarizability.interpolation.InterpolationModel`, which leverages structural symmetries to greatly reduce the number of required first principles polarizability calculations.
+**Ramannoodle** was designed to reduce the cost to calculate Raman spectra from first principles.
+It does this by providing efficient :class:`~ramannoodle.polarizability.abstract.PolarizabilityModel`s, which leverage structural symmetries to greatly reduce the number of required first principles polarizability calculations.
 The plan is to extend this API with additional models and capabilities that will make computing Raman spectra a breeze and, consequently, make Raman spectroscopy a more powerful characterization tool.

 Installation
 ------------

-ramannoodle can be installed - as as standard for Python packages - with pip:
+Ramannoodle can be installed - as as standard for Python packages - with pip:

 .. code-block:: console